nla/pavo/README.md

  - contactus &mdash; simple feedback form
  - toolbar &mdash; a bar of buttons

-Anatomy of a Pavo Widget
+Anatomy of a PAVO Widget
 ------------------------

 A typical widget consists of four files plus optional static assets.